Linuxfabrik/uptimerobot/README.md

 # utr - UptimeRobot CLI

-`utr` is a CLI tool for UptimeRobot to help manage monitors, MWindows, etc. in a stateful way either by using a YAML file or by command line actions.
+`utr` is a CLI tool for UptimeRobot to help manage monitors, maintenance windows, alert contacts and status pages in a stateful way either by using a YAML file or by command line actions.

 ## Features